 VinTech works closely with detectives, assisting them with video surveillance to help solve crimes.
 During our most recent discussion with an investigator, we identified new trends in parking lot crimes.
-To understand how we can prevent being victimized, let’s first discuss the most common threat: thefts from cars.
-Consider the following scenario:
+To understand how we can prevent being victimized, let’s first discuss parking lot crime.

 “Two guys approach a parking lot late at night.
-They look through the car’s windows.
-They check every car in the lot and discover an unlocked door.
-They search the car and take several items – including a handgun.”
+They look through the car’s windows and check every car in the parking lot.
+They discover an unlocked door and search the car to take several items – including a handgun.”

 This event took place in a Condo Association that has surveillance in their parking lot.
 The cameras caught the same guys coming back that very same week.